The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 What is the difference between 5W2H and 5 Whys?

 The 5 Whys is a questioning approach focused on determining the root cause.
-5W2H has a broader scope, looking at the overall details of a project or process.
+5W2H has a broader scope, looking at project management or process details.

 When should 5W2H be used versus other problem-solving tools?